Almost uniform domains and Poincar\'e inequalities: Introduction

 \subsection{Sobolev extension domains}

 As a corollary of our theorems, we obtain many new examples of Sobolev extension domains, both in Euclidean and non-Euclidean spaces.
-To wit, an open subset $\Omega \subset X$ is called a Sobolev extension domain if there exists a bounded extension operator $E : N^{1,p}(\Omega) \to N^{1,p}(X)$, where if $\Omega \subset \R^n$ is open, then the Newtonian Sobolev space $N^{1,p}(\Omega)$ \cite{shanmugalingamsobolev} coincides with the classical Sobolev space $W^{1,p}(\Omega)$.
-This definition, when employing the Newtonian Sobolev space, makes sense even for closed subsets, while classically the interest has been mostly for open domains.
+To wit, an open subset $\Omega \subset X$ is called a { (Sobolev) } extension domain if there exists a bounded extension operator $E : N^{1,p}(\Omega) \to N^{1,p}(X)$; in the case where $\Omega$ is open in $X=\R^d$ the Newtonian Sobolev space $N^{1,p}(\Omega)$, as introduced in \cite{shanmugalingamsobolev}, coincides with the classical Sobolev space $W^{1,p}(\Omega)$.
+This definition, when employing $N^{1,p}(\Omega)$, makes sense even for closed subsets $\Omega$, while classically the interest has been mostly for open domains.
+However, the case of closed sets, as well as the relationship between open and closed extension domains is subtle.

-The first examples of sets admitting extensions of $W^{1,p}$ were given by Jones in \cite{jonesuniform}.
-In general, a sufficient condition for $\Omega$ to be an extension domain is if $\Omega$ supports a $(1,q)$-Poincar\'e inequality for $q<p$ or, in light of the self-improvement results of Keith and Zhong \cite{keith2008poincare}, if the closure of $\Omega$ supports a $(1,p)$-Poincar\'e inequality.
+The first examples of extension domains were given by Jones \cite{jonesuniform}.
+In general, a sufficient condition for $\Omega$ to be an extension domain is if $\Omega$ supports a $(1,q)$-Poincar\'e inequality for $q<p$.
 This condition, however, is not necessary unless $p$ is sufficiently large, as discussed in \cite{bjornuniform}.

-It remains a difficult problem to give both necessary and sufficient conditions for a domain to be a Sobolev extension domain.
+It remains a difficult problem to give both necessary and sufficient conditions for a domain to be an extension domain.
 In fact, this has essentially been solved only for simply connected domains in the plane \cite{zhangthesis}.
-Our examples give flexible constructions of infinitely connected domains in $\R^d$ for $d \geq 2$, step-2 Carnot groups and general metric spaces, that are Sobolev extension domains.
+Our examples give flexible constructions of infinitely connected domains in $\R^d$ for $d \geq 2$, as well as in step-2 Carnot groups and in general metric spaces, that are Sobolev extension domains.
 These examples are new even in the planar setting.
-See \cite{bjornuniform}, \cite{koskelaextension} for more related discussion and references, as well as the thesis \cite{zhangthesis}.
+See \cite{bjornuniform,koskelaextension} for more related discussion and references, as well as the Ph.D.\ thesis \cite{zhangthesis}.